Please complete a survey on transport in Dorset.

 Dorset Council and BCP Council need your views to help them develop a new local transport plan to travel safely and easily around the county, while protecting its special landscape.

 This is essential to help the two councils shape a transport plan that works for everyone in Dorset.

 Find out more and complete the survey https://www.dorsetcouncil.gov.uk/.../local-transport-plan-4

-LATEST NEWS - 15th September 2020:
+LATEST NEWS - 11th January 2004

 CHESELBOURNE (or Chesilborne) is a parish and small village of about 140 houses and a population of 296 (2011 census), situated 8 miles north-east of Dorchester station and 11 miles south-west of Blandford in the chalk downlands of West Dorset.
 The Parish Church of St. Martin (diocese of Salisbury) is a flint and stone church in the Gothic style with parts dating back to the 13th century, which sits centrally in the village.
 There is also a village school catering for primary school children from Cheselbourne and the surrounding area.
 Cheselbourne has a village hall which is used by the school during the day, for various events during evenings and weekends and is available for hire.
-There is also a public house the Rivers Arms (currently for sale/to let) at the Southern entrance to the village.
+There is also a public house the Rivers Arms at the Southern entrance to the village.

 The Parish Council meets in the Village Hall on the first Monday in the month, every 2 months and everyone is welcome to attend.
 Agendas are posted on this website and the council noticeboards at the Rivers Arms and the School at least 3 working days prior to the meeting.